Header Banner

 Match your tool to your grate material here.
 This is where damage happens:

 • Porcelain-coated grates: Non-scratch pads only.
-Abrasive tools chip the coating; once base metal is exposed, replace the grate.
-Porcelain grates also don't belong in the dishwasher harsh detergent degrades the coating over time.
-(Good Housekeeping; Pellet Grill Life)
+Abrasive tools chip the coating; once the base metal is exposed, replace the grate.
+Porcelain grates also don't belong in the dishwasher; harsh detergent degrades the coating over time.

 • Stainless steel or cast iron grates: A firm nylon or brass-bristle brush works well.
 Wire brushes are a hard no on all grate types.

 3. Scrub, rinse thoroughly, and air dry completely.
-Moisture left on metal especially cast iron or any exposed base metal accelerates rust.
+Moisture left on metal, especially cast iron or any exposed base metal, accelerates rust.
 Don't reassemble until the grates are fully dry.
-(Fire & Metal)

 4. Lightly oil the grates after drying.
-A thin coat of high-smoke-point oil canola, avocado, or vegetable applied with a paper towel prevents rust and builds a non-stick surface.
+A thin coat of high-smoke-point oil, canola, avocado, or vegetable oil applied with a paper towel prevents rust and builds a non-stick surface.
 Cast iron grates need this step after every deep clean.
-(Pellet Grill Life)

 5. Scrape the firebox interior.
 With grates removed, use a putty knife or plastic scraper on the walls, lid, and floor.
-The goal is removing grease buildup and carbon flake that could catch fire not scrubbing to bare metal.
-(Good Housekeeping) Charcoal grill owners: empty the ash catcher completely at this step.
+The goal is to remove grease buildup and carbon flake that could catch fire, not scrubbing to bare metal.
+Charcoal grill owners: empty the ash catcher completely at this step.
 Ash retains moisture and accelerates corrosion if left sitting.

 6. Clean the drip pan and grease cup with warm soapy water.
 Line them with foil before reassembling to simplify the next session.

 Gas grill note: Gas burners generally don't need frequent cleaning because heat burns off most residue during use.
-If flames are uneven or burner holes appear clogged, follow the manufacturer's instructions for removal and cleaning don't improvise.
-(Good Housekeeping)
+If flames are uneven or burner holes appear clogged, follow the manufacturer's instructions for removal and cleaning.
+Don't improvise.

 Pellet grill note: Vacuum the fire pot thoroughly.
-Wipe the temperature probe with a damp cloth only no scraping, no bending, no submerging.
-A dirty probe produces false temperature readings, according to Pellet Grill Life.
+Wipe the temperature probe with a damp cloth, only no scraping, no bending, no submerging.
+A dirty probe produces false temperature readings.
 Inspect the chimney and door gaskets for damage.
 After reassembly, run the grill at 350°F for 15–20 minutes to burn off moisture and re-season interior surfaces.
-Never use oven cleaner, harsh degreasers, steel wool, or a pressure washer on pellet grill interiors these damage the interior coating and force moisture into the auger motor and control board.
+Never use oven cleaner, harsh degreasers, steel wool, or a pressure washer on pellet grill interiors; these damage the interior coating and force moisture into the auger motor and control board.

-7. Wash the exterior with warm soapy water.
+7. Wash the exterior with warm, soapy water.
 Cover handles, side shelves, and lower doors.
-For stainless steel exteriors, a stainless-specific cleaner avoids streaking.
+For stainless steel exteriors, a stainless steel-specific cleaner avoids streaking.
 Rinse and wipe dry.

 How often to clean a grill: a quick decision guide

 That third row matters.
-When those symptoms persist after a complete deep clean, the problem is likely inside components burner tubes, gas channels, or the auger where buildup requires partial disassembly to reach, per Fire & Metal.
+When those symptoms persist after a complete deep clean, the problem is likely inside the components, burner tubes, gas channels, or the auger, where buildup requires partial disassembly to reach.
 At that point, a professional service is worth considering.

 Regular cleaning isn't just cosmetic.
-It improves flavor, promotes even cooking, and reduces flare-up risk, according to Good Housekeeping.
-Old grease and carbonized residue produce bitter, acrid smoke that taints food and a clean, dry grill lasts years longer than a neglected one, as Pellet Grill Life notes.
+It improves flavor, promotes even cooking, and reduces flare-up risk.
+Old grease and carbonized residue produce bitter, acrid smoke that taints food, and a clean, dry grill lasts years longer than a neglected one.
 The system here requires no specialty products for most grills.
 Build the quick routine as a habit, and when the twice-yearly deep clean comes around, it will take half the time.

 Apple's iOS 26 and iPadOS 26 updates are packed with new features, and you can try them before almost everyone else.
 First, check Gadget Hacks' list of supported iPhone and iPad models, then follow the step-by-step guide to install the iOS/iPadOS 26 beta — no paid developer account required.